 The axial tensile strength and the fracture strength are determined from the maximum applied force and the fracture force.
 The strains, the proportional limit stress, and the tensile modulus of elasticity will be determined from the stress-strain data.

-Test specimens consist of CFCC tubes with outer diameters of 10 to 150 mm and wall thicknesses of 1 to 25 mm, where the ratio of the outer diameter-to-wall thickness is typically between 5 and 30.
+In ASTM C1773, the test specimens consist of CFCC tubes with outer diameters of 10 to 150 mm and wall thicknesses of 1 to 25 mm, where the ratio of the outer diameter-to-wall thickness is typically between 5 and 30.

 Axial tensile strength: